project-jvlang/jv-lang/jv/docs/language-guide-en.md

 # jv Language Guide

-Complete reference for the jv (Java Sugar Language) syntax and features.
+Complete reference for the jv (Java Syntactic Sugar) syntax and features.

 ## Table of Contents